bookofproofs/bookofproofs.github.io/_sources/history/19th-century/van-der-corput.md

 **Johannes van der Corput** was a Dutch mathematician who worked in the field of analytic number theory.

 ### Mathematical Profile (Excerpt):
-* They had six children: Hendrika Cornelia Adriana van der Corput (born 1883); Cornelis Adrianus Walterus van der Corput (born 1884); Adriana Henrica Cornelia van der Corput (born 1885); Josephus Walterus van der Corput (born 1887); Johannes Gualtherus van der Corput (the subject of this biography) (born 1890); and Gualtherus Adrianus Henricus van der Corput (born 1892).
 * Johannes was always known as Jan by his friends and colleagues.
-* Jan's father, Gualtherus Johannes van der Corput, does not appear to have had any particular mathematical skills but there were other van der Corput's who did have strong mathematical connections.
 * For example Johannes de Corput (1542-1611), also known as Johannes Corputius, was a Dutch engineer, cartographer and military leader.
-* Anna Maria van der Corput (1599-1645) married Jacob Witt (1589-1674) and they had eight children including the two mathematicians and statesmen Jan de Witt and Cornelius de Witt.
-* Jan van der Corput was not the only one of the six children to become a mathematician, for his brother Cornelis Adrianus Walterus van der Corput studied at Delft and became a secondary-school teacher of mathematics.
 * At the time that van der Corput studied there it was situated at the corner of the Coolsingel and the Laurensstraat.
 * In the end the recommendation of his secondary-school teacher, R H van Dorsten, was decisive: Jan should study mathematics, pure mathematics.
 * Van der Corput entered the University of Leiden where Jan Cornelis Kluyver (1860-1932) was the professor with research interests in analysis, differential geometry and number theory.